 Just north of 116th St., between Gray Road and Hazel Dell Parkway, you will find Flowing Well Park, which contains a natural artesian well that provides very high quality drinking water.

 The Monon Trail is a bicycle trail that is part of the Rails-to-Trails movement.
-It runs from 10th near downtown Indianapolis through Broad Ripple and then crosses into Carmel at 96th Street and continues north through 146th Street into Westfield.
+It runs from 10th near downtown Noblesville through Broad Ripple and then crosses into Carmel at 96th Street and continues north through 146th Street into Westfield.
 In the future, it is planned to run all the way to Sheridan.

 Carmel Arts & Design District